 1) Feature Selection: In the context of temporal scene segmentation, a variety of features have been exploited.
-The commonly used features include color, motion content, shot length, etc. Since the home videos are taken in a "free style," the patterns for the motion content and the shot length are not distinctive across different scenes.
+The commonly used features include color, motion content, shot length, etc. Since the home videos are taken in a "free style", the patterns for the motion content and the shot length are not distinctive across different scenes.
 Usually the shots in the same temporal scene are coherent with respect to the same environment.
 There are visual similarities that exist among these shots.
 On the other hand, the shots from different scenes should be visually distinctive.
 Therefore, we have focused our efforts on the analysis of the color information in the shots.
 We use the histograms to represent the color information of the video frames.
 The color histogram for each frame is the three-dimensional histogram in the RGB space with eight bins in each dimension.
-Let $h_i$ be the histogram for frame $f_i$ .
-Furthermore, we define the histogram intersection between frames $f_i$ and $f_j$ as where b is the individual bin in the histogram.
+Let h_i be the histogram for frame f_i .
+Furthermore, we define the histogram intersection between frames f_i and f_j as,

-$$HistInter(f_i, f_j) = \sum{b \in Allbins} min\left(h_i^b, h_j^b\right)$$ (12)
+$$HistInter(f_i, f_j) = \sum{b \in Allbins} min(h_i^b, h_j^b), \quad (12)$$